khazvek/Krowler/README.md

 ## Tests

-Run the unit tests from the project root:
+Run the unit tests from the project root.
+The `pytest.ini` enables quiet output, but you still need to set the `PYTHONPATH` so the modules can be imported correctly:

 ```bash
 PYTHONPATH=. pytest -q
 ```

-The repository includes a `pytest.ini` to enable quiet output, so simply running `pytest` works as well.
-The tests mock network calls to verify the `ip_tracker` success path, the `dns_lookup` handling of nonexistent domains, and the `whois_lookup` response to an invalid domain.
+The tests mock network calls to verify the `ip_tracker` success path, the `dns_lookup` handling of nonexistent domains and the `whois_lookup` response to an invalid domain.

 ## Contribuer / Contributing